Generalised Kato classes on CM elliptic curves of rank 2: -adic -functions

 For $\bfff$ a primitive Hida family, we let

 denote the associated Galois representation, which here we take to be the \emph{dual} of that in \cite[\S{3.2}]{hsieh-triple}; in particular, the determinant of $\rho_\bfff$ is $\chi_\cR\cdot\varepsilon_{\rm cyc}$ in the notations of \emph{loc.\,cit.}, where $\varepsilon_{\rm cyc}$ is the $p$-adic cyclotomic character.
-By \cite[Thm.~2.2.2]{wiles88}, restricted to $G_{\Q_p}$ the Galois representation $V_\bfff$ fits into a short exact sequence
+Note also that the $\rho_\bfff$ in \emph{loc.\,cit.} is valued in ${\rm Frac}(\cR)$, but it is well-known that when the residual representation $\bar\rho_{\bfff}$ is absolutely irreducible, one may find a free $\cR$-module $V_\bfff$ of rank $2$ realising the same Galois representation after extension of scalars.
+There may be different $V_\bfff$ giving rise to the same rational $\rho_\bfff$ after extension of scalars; for now we take any such $V_\bfff$ (assuming $\bar{\rho}_\bfff$ to be absolutely irreducible), and later in $\S\ref{subsec:dec-S}$ we specify a particular choice well-suited to our applications.